Critical appraisal of meta-analysis.

-If you want to correctly evaluate a SR without forgetting any important aspect, I recommend you to use a checklist such as PRISMA’s or some of the tools available on the Internet, such as the grills that can be downloaded from the CASP page, which are the ones we have used for everything we have said so far.
+If you want to correctly assess a SR without forgetting any aspect, you can help yourself with one of the tools used for its writing, such as the checklist such as PRISMA’s or some of the tools available on the Internet for critical appraisal, such as the grills that can be download from the CASP page, which are the ones we have used for everything we have said so far.

 The PRISMA statement (Preferred Reporting Items for Systematic reviews and Meta-Analyzes) consists of 27 items, classified in 7 sections that refer to the sections of title, summary, introduction, methods, results, discussion and financing:

 - Title: it must be identified as SR, meta-analysis or both.
 If it is specified, in addition, that it deals with clinical trials, priority will be given to other types of reviews.